Travel Insurance for France

 Step 3: Choose your level of cover

 Most insurers will offer different grades of cover to suit the needs of the traveller.
-At Holiday Extras these are defines as Bronze, Silver, Gold and Platinum.
-All our levels of cover offer top level protection and assistance.
-The Platinum level policy also comes with some added features you may find useful such as free gadget and wedding cover.
+At Holiday Extras these are defines as Bronze, Silver, and Gold.
 It's best to check out the benefits of each level of cover and decide exactly what you'll need.

 Step 4: Make the payment and await your policy documentation